corefan/xenko-docs/en/manual/particles/tutorials/lasers-and-lightning.md

 ![media/particles-tutorials-lasers-3.gif](media/particles-tutorials-lasers-3.gif)

-There are a couple of adjustments we need to do:
+There are a few adjustments we need to make:

- - Change the spawn rate to a lower one.
+* Change the spawn rate to a lower one.
 The example above uses 600/second and is played at 0.1 time scale, which means around 1 particle per frame.

- - Set a fixed count on the arc positioner (50).
+* Set a fixed count on the arc positioner (50).
 Because it interpolates the distances based on the number of particles spawned *each* frame, if we spawn them sequentially they'll all stay in the beginning of the arc.
 By setting the count to 50 we tell the arc positioner to expect 50 particles in total.

- - Set a delay to the spawner to allow the old arc to completely disappear before starting again.
+* Set a delay to the spawner to allow the old arc to completely disappear before starting again.
 Otherwise the Ribbon will wrongly connect the old and the new particles, as it can't know how to split them.

 ## Lasers using particles